wp-plugins/cleantalk-spam-protect/readme.txt

 The CleanTalk is premium anti-spam for WordPress, please look at the <a href="http://cleantalk.org/price">pricing</a>.
 We try to provide anti-spam service at the highest level and we can not afford to offer a free version of our service, as this will immediately affect the quality of providing anti-spam protection.
 Paying for a year of anti-spam service, you save a lot more and get:

- * Up to 100% protection against spam bots
+ * Up to 100% protection against spam bots.
- * Time and resources saving
+ * Time and resources saving.
- * More registrations/comments/visitors
+ * More registrations/comments/visitors.
- * Protect several websites at once at different CMS
+ * Protect several websites at once at different CMS.
- * Easy to install and use
+ * Easy to install and use.
- * Traffic acquisition and user loyalty
+ * Traffic acquisition and user loyalty.
- * 24/7 technical support
+ * 24/7 technical support.
- * Clear statistics
+ * Clear statistics.
  * No captcha, puzzles, etc.
  * Free mobile app to control anti-spam function at your website.